Herbs for healthy skin and hair

 Herbs for clear skin

-In order to have clear and healthy skin, it is important to have a liver that functions effectively.
+While completely clear skin may not be a realistic goal, it is important to have a liver that functions effectively to help your skin.
 A healthy liver helps to keep the body clear of toxins that may originate from our diet or from the environment.
 These toxins can cause breakouts and unwanted skin troubles.
 Ensuring you have enough antioxidants in the diet also is a must for radiant, glowing skin.

 The bright yellow spice turmeric is known as ‘the golden goddess’ in India thanks to its beautifying properties.
 Not only does turmeric help to support a healthy liver function, but it is jam-packed full of antioxidants that protect the skin cells from ageing.
 This also improves the appearance of skin so you can sport a healthy glow from the inside out.